uwetom/media-production-worksheets/index.md

  - Using GitHub with Unity

 ## Week 11 - Ideation and Motion capture intro
-- Using the Rokoko Motion capture suit and software
+- Using the Motion capture suit and software

 ## Week 12 - Animating with Motion Capture Data